Hannes Stein

 Hannes Stein (born 1965 in Munich) is a German journalist and author.
 He worked for several major German newspapers such as the FAZ, the Berliner Zeitung and Die Welt.
 Other works include articles for Der Spiegel and First Things.

 Several of his books are published, and describe sociopolitical themes in a rather humorous style.

 Early life and education

-Stein, jewish, was born in Munich, Germany, but grew up and attended school in Salzburg, Austria.
+Stein was born in Munich, Germany, but grew up and attended school in Salzburg, Austria.
 In 1984 he moved to Hamburg, Germany, in order to study English and American culture as well as philosophy, and completed his Magister in 1989.
 He then moved to Scotland for the following year in order to be a German teacher there.